nsmith8398/nsmith8398.github.io/index.md

 # Local-First Smart Home Architecture

-Welcome to the system design guide for building a cloud-independent smart home.
+Welcome to the System Design Guide.
+This resource is for developers, engineering students, and hobbyists looking to build a smart home that doesn't rely on the cloud.

-### About This Guide
+If a manufacturer's server goes offline, your house shouldn't stop working.
+This guide provides tools to build a private, zero-latency system from the ground up.

-* **The Problem:** Cloud-dependent smart devices have latency issues, privacy risks, and can get "bricked" if the company shuts down.
+## Guide Overview
-* **Audience:** This is for prosumers, engineering students, and IoT developers.
+* **Scope:** Covers local hubs, mesh networking (Zigbee/Thread), and local-only protocols.
-* **Scope:** Covers the system architecture for local hubs, mesh networking (Zigbee/Thread), and custom firmware.
+* **Audience:** Prosumers, engineering students, and IoT developers.

-### Before You Start
+* **Prerequisites:** Basic understanding of IP networking and microcontrollers (like Raspberry Pi or ESP32).
-* **Assumed Knowledge:** You should understand basic IP networking and have some baseline experience with microcontrollers (like a Raspberry Pi or ESP32).
+* **Organization:** Deductive structure, moving from the central hub down to specific protocols and sensors.

-### Navigating the Site
+## Tips for Using this Guide
-This guide is organized top-down: starting with the main hub and working down to the specific device protocols.
+* Use the navigation links below to jump to specific architectural layers.

-**Tips for use:** Use the links below to jump to the specific architectural layer you need.
-Focus on the provided documentation links for configuration steps.
+* The linked resources focus on system configuration and code, rather than basic consumer tutorials.
+Look for hardware compatibility lists and YAML examples.

 ---

-### Table of Contents
+## Site Navigation
-* **[The Core Hub](hub.html)**: Local operating systems and coordinators.
+* [The Core Hub](hub.html) - Central coordinators and operating systems.
-* **[Protocol Registry](protocols.html)**: Communication standards, bridges, and firmware.
+* [Protocol Registry](protocols.html) - Communication standards and hardware bridges.